Authentic-Looking Handguns Land Motorist In Jail Following Haworth Stop

 The reason behind that law is simple: In a country with an estimated 400 millions guns, distinguishing an imitation from the real thing isn't a decision that law enforcement needs to be making.

-Velasquez was sent to the Bergen County Jail, where he remained Thursday pending a first appearance in Central Judicial Processing Court in Hackensack on drug and gun charges that include two counts of possessing a weapon for an unlawful purpose.
+Velasquez was sent to the Bergen County Jail, where he remained Thursday pending a first appearance in Central Judicial Processing Court in Hackensack on drug and gun charges that include two counts of possessing a weapon of an imitation firearm for an unlawful purpose.

 Click here to sign up for Daily Voice's free daily emails and news alerts.